 How To Get Around London During Wintertime

 If you have at least 3-4 days in the city, we recommend trying out The London Pass.
 It’s a one-time fee card that allows you free admission to the top attractions in the city.
 If you have even more time to spare (say, a one week trip in London) consider taking an England road trip for an exciting adventure!

-The London Pass also give you tips and sometimes even tickets to riding public transit, which was a huge help!
+The London Pass also gives you tips and sometimes even tickets to riding public transit, which was a huge help!
 Because we saw so much during our stay, we saved so much money on admission tickets alone by buying this pass.

 They have these passes for many large European cities (Paris, Budapest, Prague, Berlin, etc) and they are honestly really helpful in making the most of your time.